 Store in an airtight container at room temperature for up to 3 days, or in the freezer for up to 3 months.

 Thank you very much to Melissa’s for providing me with the beets that inspired and completed these brownies at no cost to me.
 Aside from agreeing to develop a recipe, they gave me total creative freedom and all opinions expressed here are my own (and I mean them!).
-You can see all of the recipes I have made with products from Melissa’s here.
 If you’re interested in trying some new flavors for yourself – and hopefully making these brownies! – you can visit Melissa’s at www.melissas.com.
 Thanks for supporting the brands that help make A Clean Bake possible.